beneenfune/cse15l-lab-reports/week2-lab-report.md

 * cs15lsp22zzz@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI"

 * you can save and then for each one press the arrow key and enter-this reduces the number of key strokes to 2

+You are now familar with how to remote run more efficently.